 Models, like actresses, are drawn to safe.
 They are supposed to be better at fashion since fashion is basically their job, but safe is chicer than sorry.
 Kaia Gerber, in Oscar de la Renta, looked like she prefers the taste of girls who won’t (can’t?) grow up.
 Cara Delevingne, in Dior, seemed like she was on her way to fencing class, but changed her mind.
 As for the red text—“Peg the Patriarch”—on the vest, there’s no doubt it’s a political message.
 If you were hoping for her to throw some light on what “peg” means, she said to an interviewer that people should look it up “because I’m not going to explain it, right now”.
 If an explanation is needed right now, pegging is, simply put, a sex act in which a cis woman plays the role of the opposite sex in a heterosexual union.
 Okay, that’s far enough!
 Kendall Jenner did not look like she the pegging sort.
 She wore a nude dress by Givenchy that, to me, flashed 2015, the year both Beyonce and Kim Kardashian wore see-through gowns to this very same event.
 Not to be outdone was the Dutch model Imaan Hammam in vintage Atelier Versace.
 And similarly see-all were also on Zoe Kravitz in Saint Laurent and Irina Shayk in Moschino.
 Gigi Hadid did safe too—old-Hollywood safe—in Prada.
 Vogue.com reported that she “offered a modern take on Audrey Hepburn”.
 I saw not.
 It was more like a modern take on Julia Roberts.
 Which brings us to Winnie Harlow in Iris Van Herpen.
 Even when I still do not see America, what’s there not to like?

 Rihanna was the last to arrive, as expected, but there was no equivalent of an omelette to be seen.
 In fact, she was cocooned in Balenciaga couture of rather intense black.
 While the shape of cloak is beguiling, Rihanna needed heavier clothes for her to conquer those cumbersome stairs (that omelette coat was 25kg!).
 Grimes chose Iris van Herpen; she looked less a couture wearer than a cosplay newbie.
 Lorde had an unusual look.
-Her gaping Bode two-piece, with the floral appliques, was interesting, but why the headwear?
+Her gaping Bode two-piece (interest-arousing also because designer Emily Bode is a menswear designer), with the floral appliques, was fetching, but why the headwear?
 Spanish pop star Rosalía’s Rick Owens heavily-fringed shawl wrapped more fetchingly than some dresses.
 Case in point: Saweetie.
 In Christian Cowan, she really showed how she punished her misbehaving boobs, and saw, I believe, many did.
 The Colombian singer Maluma wore a red leather Versace trucker jacket that was studded and fringed.
 There were matching pants and shoes too.
 Okay, no rhinestone cowboy here, but definitely a strutting Beng gaucho.

 There has not been this many athletes at the Met Gala.
 Maybe it’s the Olympic year and athletes are making the news.
 But many sports people are not necessarily fashion folks.
 Sure, Lewis Hamilton bought a table and invited designers of colour, but they did not make the scene (Mr Hamilton curiously wore a sheath of café curtain on his right leg).
 It would take Serena Williams in a Gucci cape of ombre feathers to trail the spotlight on athletes, reminding us that, like her rapper sisters, sports stars enjoy OTT clothes too, especially those not made of plain fabric.
 As with Ms Williams, Simone Biles (fellow gymnast Nia Dennis attended too, outfitted in blue bodysuit to do cartwheels!) enjoyed relief work on the surface of her bustier-gown, which she wore over a floral (were they sparkly snowflakes?) bodysuit.
 The silver embroidery of the former reportedly weighed 40kg.
 The design team at Area X Athleta that put the outfit together might have forgotten that Ms Biles is a gymnast, not a weightlifter.